AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * lossMatrix: Matrix containing the loss.

 * clearTables: Set whether or not to clear forward propagation table and z table is stored in the model after backpropagation is done.

-* doNotUpdateModelParameters: Set whether or not to not update model parameters during the backpropagation.

 ### Returns: